warren-bank/testing-readme-before-commit/README.md

   * _HTTP Requests (outbound)_:
     * on/off toggle

-      on: intercept HTTP Requests and apply the rules data set to it<br>
+      on: intercept HTTP Requests and apply its corresponding set of rules<br>
       off: disable this feature entirely

       > default: on